Skip Main Navigation

 Once the I-130 filing package is complete, it must be mailed to the appropriate USCIS address.
 USCIS will then send the sponsoring spouse an official acknowledgment (or “receipt notice”) in the mail, typically within two weeks.

 If USCIS needs more information or documents to process the filing package, they will send the sponsoring spouse a Request for Evidence (RFE) within 2–3 months.
-Once USCIS has everything they need, it will typically make a decision on the I-130 application within 13– months, depending on the couple’s situation.
+Once USCIS has everything it needs, it will typically make a decision on the I-130 application within 15– months, depending on the couple’s situation.
+These estimates are based on USCIS data published each quarter.

-After receiving notice that the I-130 form has been approved, the next step will be to determine whether the spouse seeking a green card is eligible for one.
+After receiving notice that the I-130 form has been approved, the next step will be determining whether the spouse seeking a green card is eligible.

-he U.S. government follows two different processes to determine a spouse’s eligibility for a marriage-based green card.
-The right process depends on where that spouse currently lives:
+The U.S. government follows two different processes to determine a spouse’s eligibility for a marriage-based green card.
+The right process depends on whether that spouse lives in the United States or outside the United States.

 If the spouse seeking a green card physically lives in the United States, the next step is to file Form I-485 (officially called the “Adjustment of Status” application).
 The I-485 is filed with USCIS, and its primary purpose is to establish that the spouse is eligible for a green card.